Renalka/Disaster-Response-Pipeline/README.md

 Pickle - for loading and saving models
 Flask, Plotly- for Web App and Data Visualizations

+## Files and their purpose:

+data/process_data.py: An ETL (Extract Train Load) pipeline used for merging datasets, data cleaning, and storing final data in a SQLite database

+models/train_classifier.py: A machine learning pipeline used for loading data, training a model, and saving the trained model as a pickle file

+run.py: Used for launching the web app that can classify disaster messages

 ## Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.